Extra Learning Activities

 In our general music classes, students learn proper vocal techniques and diction to help prepare them for performances at church services and various school and community programs.
 Students in Grades PK-2 dance along and learn fun new ways to explore music, while grades 3-6 expand their musical repertoire by learning to play the recorder, handbells, and other instruments.
 Our students love expressing themselves through God's gift of music!

 Students in grades 3-6 are given the opportunity to praise our Lord with their instrumental talents.
-Students will be able to choose an instrument and rent if necessary.
-CGS Music will provide test instruments so students can try before they choose.
+With the assistance of our Band Director, students are able to choose an instrument, and rent if necessary.
 Numerous studies have shown that learning to play a musical instrument strengthens your brain, builds confidence, and improves coordination.
 We are pleased to offer this quality program to our students to enhance their learning experience.